-Tasty Heirlooms: Chelsea, Chris Cross, Cream Saskatchewan (white flesh), Golden Midget (small, early harvest), Moon and Stars, Mountain Sweet Yellow, Picnic, Small Shining (small, early harvest), Sweet Siberian (yellow flesh)
+Tasty Heirlooms: Chelsea, Chris Cross, Cream Saskatchewan (white flesh), Golden Midget (small, early harvest), Moon and Stars, Mountain Sweet Yellow, Picnic, Small Shining Light (small, early harvest), Sweet Siberian (yellow flesh)

-Zucchini is a member of the squash family, and so easy to grow that most folks wind up with piles and piles of these summer veggies.
+Zucchini is a member of the squash family, and so easy to grow that most folks wind up with piles and piles of these summer vegetables.
 Fortunately, there are plenty of ways to prepare this vegetable, making it welcome all summer long.

 Planting Advice: Zucchini need full sun and well-draining soil.
 Sow four or five seeds in a 1-inch-tall hill after last frost.
 When seedlings reach 2 or 3 inches tall, thin to two healthy plants per hill.
 For bush-types, plant seeds 1 inch deep every 3 inches, then thin to one every 24 to 36 inches.